Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/ServerRoomMonitoring.rst

 and :ref:`IO-4 Bricklet <io4_bricklet>`.

-Programming this kit can be done with all of the available bindings (|bindings|).
-Example implementations for all supported programming languages and example applications for the usage with `Nagios <http://www.nagios.org/>`__, `Icinga <https://www.icinga.org/>`__ and other are available.
+Programming this kit can be done with all of the available bindings (currently: |bindings|).
+Different example implementations and applications for the usage with
+`Nagios <http://www.nagios.org/>`__, `Icinga <https://www.icinga.org/>`__ and
+other are available.
 This will give you a quick starting point into the programming with Tinkerforge.